 Dockery Farms Near Cleveland, Mississippi

-Greenwood, Mississippi is another small Delta city that’s bursting with cultural significance.
-Take your time perusing the Blues Trail markers or the Civil Rights markers, or take a different approach to this stop by booking a spa treatment of your choice at the luxurious Alluvian Spa & Hotel.
-They offer facials, massages, body wraps, therapeutic baths, manicures, and pedicures.
-If you like, take a cooking class at the world-renowned Viking Cooking School.
-They offer classes most Friday and Saturdays and have an upscale retail store for kitchen and cooking supplies open Tuesday through Saturday.
+Greenwood, Mississippi, is another small Delta city that holds great cultural significance.
+The town is adorned with countless Blues Trail and civil rights-era markers for music and history lovers.
+Those looking for a mid-road trip wind-down, however, might want to indulge in a spa treatment at the luxurious Alluvian Spa & Hotel, which offers facials, massages, body wraps, therapeutic baths, manicures, and pedicures.
+The hotel is also home to the Viking Cooking School, which hosts classes most Fridays and Saturdays and has an upscale retail store for kitchen and cooking supplies.

-Head farther south to Vicksburg, Mississippi, a river town with great historical significance and an absolute must-stop on your road trip from Memphis to New Orleans.
-History and Civil War buffs will appreciate the immersion possible at the Vicksburg National Military Park on the site of the Siege of Vicksburg.
-Drive through the Park at your own pace for a $15 fee per car, or arrange to take a two-hour guided tour for an additional fee.
-Access to the U.S.S.
-Cairo Museum is included and is the delight of the Military Park tour.
-The Cairo is one of seven ironclad gunboats used on the Mississippi River during the Civil War, and one of the first boats ever sunk by torpedo; you can explore this boat and learn more about its history and construction.
+Further south is Vicksburg, Mississippi, a river town with Civil War significance.
+Vicksburg National Military Park now sits on the site of the 1863 Siege of Vicksburg.
+You can drive through the park at your own pace or arrange to take a two-hour guided tour.
+Access to the USS Cairo Museum is included and is the delight of the military park tour.
+The Cairo is one of seven ironclad gunboats used on the Mississippi River during the Civil War and one of the first boats ever sunk by torpedo.

-For more fun in Vicksburg, check out the Lower Mississippi River Museum to learn about the world’s fourth longest river.
-The museum is open 7 days a week and is free.
-Then, grab a bite to eat at the historic Walnut Hills Restaurant.
-If you need... to stretch your legs, this area is full of antebellum homes and historic properties.
+You can also check out the Lower Mississippi River Museum to learn about the world’s fourth longest river, then stop by the historic Walnut Hills Restaurant for some authentic Southern cooking.
+If you need to stretch your legs, this area is full of beautiful antebellum homes and historic properties that are worth visiting.

 Baton Rouge, Louisiana